 The adult moth has pale yellow forewings which each have brown markings including three overlapping brown circles along the hind margin..
 The hindwings are off-white darkening toward the margins.
+The antennae are noticeably banded.
 The wingspan is about 1.5 cms.

 The species has been found in Australia in:

 Ian F.B.
 Common,

 Oecophorine Genera of Australia I: The Wingia Group (Lepidoptera: Oecophoridae),

 Monographs on Australian Lepidoptera Volume 3,

 Transactions of the Royal Society of South Australia,